Sticky bomb: Operational use

 According to a War Office training pamphlet dated 29 August 1940, the sticky bomb should be regarded as a portable demolition device which can be "quickly and easily applied".
 The sticky bomb was thought to be effective against armour of up to 1 in thickness and was suitable for use against "baby" tanks, armoured cars and the vulnerable points on medium and heavy tanks.
 It could be dropped from an upstairs window or applied in place by hand, with sufficient force to break the glass creating a greater area of contact.
 It could also be placed first and then pulled out by means of a length of string.

 "A section of the Royal Durban Light Infantry used these bombs to great effect in what amounted to a battle between men and tanks.
-The South Africans, armed only with a Bren-gun, a Spandau-gun, a tommy-gun, an anti-tank rifle, sticky bombs, and hand grenades, took on an enemy formation consisting of 28 tanks which was advancing in "W" formation against the position that the section was holding.
+The South Africans, armed only with a Bren-gun, a Spandau-gun (Note: Spandau was used to refer to the German MG34 and later MG42 machine guns), a tommy-gun, an anti-tank rifle, sticky bombs, and hand grenades, took on an enemy formation consisting of 28 tanks which was advancing in "W" formation against the position that the section was holding.
 The South Africans waited until the leading tank was 10 paces away and then pelted it with sticky bombs, setting fire to it and forcing out its crew, who were all shot down.
 Four tanks were dealt with in this fashion and 28 Germans were killed."
 Men Versus Tanks – The Times.